Summary

 - Have regular dental check-ups.

-- If you take medication, ask your doctor, pharmacist or oral health professional if it will affect your mouth.
+- If you take medication, ask your doctor, pharmacist or dental practitioner if it will affect your mouth.

 - Quit smoking.

-- Dental Health Services Victoria provides public dental services through the Royal Dental Hospital Melbourne and community dental clinics, for eligible people.
-For more information about public dental services Tel.
-(03) 9341 1000, or 1800 833 039 outside Melbourne metro
+- Oral Health Victoria provides public dental services through the Royal Dental Hospital Of Melbourne and community dental clinics for eligible people.
+For more information about public dental services call (03) 9341 1000, or 1800 833 039 outside Melbourne metro.

 - What are chalky teeth?
 D3 Group, Australia